nawal-r2002/Cortical_Activity_Study/report_final.markdown

 The results from the mean squared error was 1.38987 and the R2 score was 0.001345.
 From these metrics, it can be suspected that a linear model was not able to capture the complex relationships from the dataset.
 The presence of outliers may have increased the chance of the model not working and it may be possible that there was not a sufficient number of components signified for X and Y since the computed cumulative variance ratio did not reach an adequate threshold.
 Also, the results shown in Figure 5 could not be accurate for the prediction because the scope of the model was not converted bcck to the individual components from the original input and output after completing using PCA on the model.

 ## Model Comparison

 ## Next Steps
-We intend to use a wavelet transform instead of the neuromechanics model for preprocessing raw EEG and EMG recordings.
-It appears that only the first canonical component identified by rCCA may not adequately reconstruct the characteristic parameters of the EMG recordings possibly due to significant differences in scale between the first and subsequent characteristic parameters.
-We have applied the wavelet transform to both EEG and EMG recordings, and we are currently exploring the implementation of rCCA or PCA on the wavelet-transformed data.
-By comparing models on different preprocessing methods, we can identify the approach that best captures the relationships within the data.

-We also intend to remove outliers, specifically trials with noisy EEG or EMG recordings.
-These outliers could potentially introduce inaccuracies in our model training and prediction process.
-To do so, we plan to review our data quality and preprocessing to ensure the dataset is optimal for modeling.
-This will ensure there are no missing or erroneous values in the data set while also checking for outliers.

-Also, we hope to modify the results of PCA by attempting to maximize the number of principal components for X and Y. To do so, we will set a threshold of 85% and complete analysis in order to determine the best number of components.
-This will ensure that the variance is maximized such that the dimension of both the input and output dimension is reduced adequately.

 ## References
 [1] A. M. Payne, L. H. Ting, and G. Hajcak, “Do sensorimotor perturbations to standing balance elicit an error-related negativity?,” Psychophysiology, vol. 56, no. 7, p. e13359, Mar.
 2019, doi: https://doi.org/10.1111/psyp.13359.